Idol (Yoasobi song): Lyrics and interpretations

 Told only until the end of Oshi no Kos first episode, the lyrics of "Idol" express the two-faced nature of people in the entertainment industry, specifically Japanese idols, including idol's perfection and ultimate, and their fan's culture, psychology, and idolatry.
 The song shows the three perspectives on Ai Hoshino.
 The first part expresses the eyes of outsiders—fans and media—about her perfection.
-In the intro, she silences the media with her "invincible smile" and makes herself appear mysterious to fans, being praised as a "perfect liar" and a "genius idol".
+In the intro, she silences the media with her "invincible smile" and makes herself seem mysterious to fans, earning praise as a "perfect liar" and a "genius idol".
 The first verse shows Ai answering fans and her questions about not knowing how to love someone and no longer distinguishing between truths and lies.
 In the first chorus, the song speaks up about Ai's perfection and how she captivates everyone with her smile and saying "I love you" even though it is all a lie.

 The second part sarcastically tells the story of the girl group B-Komachi's other members' jealousy of the "absolute" center, Ai, as they were relegated to her supporting roles as backup dancers.
-At the same time, the members are unable to tolerate Ai's whining and showing her true feelings and desire for Ai to always be perfect and stronger than anyone else, as an idol (alternatively cult image).
-In the third and final part, the song depicts Ai's point of view of her reasons to lie, greed, and imperfection.
-She hides the secret of being the mother of twin children, Ruby and Aquamarine.
-She is convinced of the strength of her love and believes that the "singing and dancing" while hiding the truth, metaphorized as Mary, mother of Jesus.
+At the same time, the members cannot tolerate Ai's whining or her true feelings, and they want her always to be perfect and stronger than anyone else as an idol (also known as cult image).
+In the third and final part, the song depicts Ai's point of view on her reasons for lying, greed, and imperfection.
+She hides the secret that she is the mother of twin children, Ruby and Aquamarine.
+Metaphorized as Mary, mother of Jesus, she is convinced of her love's strength and believes the "singing and dancing" will hide the truth.
 Though outsiders view her as a perfect idol, Ai describes herself as a "greedy idol" and expresses her honesty and the magnitude of her desire for love.
 In conclusion, she hopes someday her lies become true and does not lie about loving her children.